tim-kornish-cloud/Data-Engineering-Practice/README.md

 ## MSSQL
 ### One script to perform:
-- insert records
+- insert records from pandas dataframe into MSSQL table
-- SELECT query
+- SELECT query records in MSSQL table and load into pandas dataframe
-- update query
+- update query records in MSSQL table from pandas dataframe
-- delete query
+- delete query records in MSSQL table from pandas dataframe

 1) INSERT_mock_data_with_pandas_into_MSSQL.py
 2) SELECT_query_mock_data_from_MSSQL_into_df.py